Rillus/rillus.github.io/_posts/2023-09-01-Note-taking-workflows-and-organisation.md

 I hope some of this has been useful, and at least given you a jumping off point for inspiration for your own notes.
 Of course, you'll need to create something that works for you personally, and the format may differ depending on the subjects you're interested or your own goals.
 Equally, Obsidian may not be the ultimate tool for you - if you find it too much of a blank canvas (which some people have said it is, prior to establishing your own structure), have a search around for other options.

-Mark my words well, and everything will be all write.
+Mark these words, and everything will be all write.